endyrubbin/AAStream/README.md

 - **Unlock for Android Auto**
   - Click here to whitelist **AA Stream** for Android Auto.
 Root permission is required!
-  - **AA Stream** is successfully unlocked if a green chek mark is visible.
+  - **AA Stream** is successfully unlocked if a green check mark is visible.
 - **Overwrite screen brightness**
   - Enable this setting to override device brightness when **AA Stream** is started from Android Auto.
   - Use this to save device battery as the device screen needs to be always on to mirror it in cars display.